Dispensationalism: Eschatology

 The pessimism of premillennial eschatology led dispensationalists to see social reform as wasted effort, so that they focused on converting the lost, with no effort toward the kingdom-building social reform of postmillennialism.

 Political influence

-In American Theocracy (2006), political commentator Kevin Phillips wrote that dispensationalist and other fundamentalist Christians, together with the oil lobby, provided political support for the invasion of Iraq in 2003.
+In American Theocracy (2006), political commentator Kevin Phillips wrote that dispensationalists and other fundamentalist Christians, together with the oil lobby, provided political support for the U.S. invasion of Iraq in 2003.
 He wrote that most theologians acknowledge there is no specific sequence of end-times events in the Bible, and that such a belief is the result of a century of "amplified Darbyism".
 He quoted theologian Barbara Rossing that such hyper-literalism is a "dangerous and false view".